-You can make the following settings in the submenu GPC (gas properties compensation) (Fig. 76):
+You can make the following settings in the submenu GPC (gas properties compensation) (Fig. 78):

 - GPC Calibration

-- o Reference count rate
+- Reference rate

-- o Background
+- Background

 - o GPC Time constant

 - Factor M Calibration

 - GPC Nuclide Settings

+- GPC Auto-Deactivation

 - Reset GPC Settings

-An additional compatible Berthold detector for measuring the gas density is absolutely necessary for the gas properties compensation.
-The detector is connected to the level measurement via the slave interface.
+An additional compatible Berthold detector for measuring the Gas Density is absolutely necessary for the Gas Property Compensation.
+The detector is connected to the level measurement via a slave module or a 7-Wire/RS485-repeater module.